longturn/freeciv21/docs/Coding/mapgen.rst

   +--------+-----------+-----------+----------+---------+-------------+---------+-----------+

-Terrain patches expand outwards from a seed tile until the required tile properties are no longer met or a threshold in colatitude and height difference is reached (*Thr.* in the table).
-Ice, tundra, and plains/grassland are generated to fill in gaps and do not expand in patches.
+Terrain patches expand outwards from a seed tile until the required tile properties are no longer met or a threshold (*Thr.* in the table) in colatitude and height difference is reached.
+Ice, tundra, and plains/grassland are generated to fill in gaps and do not expand in patches. (``make_terrains()``)

 The algorithm to match the desired terrain properties to the ruleset-defined terrain types by first collecting all terrains with the required property.
 Then,